emagnusson88/UVA-Football-Performance/README.md

 # UVA-Football-Performance
-Contains paper from IEEE SIEDS conference
+Contains team paper from the IEEE SIEDS conference at the University of Virginia